polyaxon/polyaxon/README.md

 > **Warning**: This chart does not yet allow for you to specify your own database host, redis host, rabbitmq host.

-Thi chart can be installed on single node or multi-nodes cluster, in which case you need to provide some volumes with `ReadWriteMany`.
+This chart can be installed on single node or multi-nodes cluster, in which case you need to provide some volumes with `ReadWriteMany`.
-An nfs provisioner can be enbaled in cases where you want to try the platform on multi-nodes cluster without the need to create your own volumes.
+An nfs provisioner can be enabled in cases where you want to try the platform on multi-nodes cluster without the need to create your own volumes.

 > **Warning**: You should know that using the nfs provisioner is not meant to be a production option.